saikusal/java-appointment-scheduler/DEPLOYMENT_GUIDE.md

     cd your-repo
     ```

-7.  **Launch the Application:**
+7.  **Update and Launch the Application:**
-    Use Docker Compose to pull your images and start all the containers in the background.
+    Before launching, you must edit the `docker-compose.yml` file to use your Docker Hub username.
     ```bash
+    # Open the file for editing
+    nano docker-compose.yml
+    ```
+    In the editor, change the `image:` line for each service from `your-docker-repo/...` to `saikusal/...`.
+For example:
+    `image: your-docker-repo/user-service:latest`
+    becomes
+    `image: saikusal/user-service:latest`

+    Save the file (Ctrl+O, Enter) and exit (Ctrl+X).

+    Now, use Docker Compose to pull your images and start all the containers.
+    ```bash
+    # Log in to Docker Hub on the server to be able to pull images
+    docker login

-    # This command reads the docker-compose.yml file and starts everything
+    # This command reads the updated docker-compose.yml file and starts everything
     docker-compose up -d
     ```